DaveCaulfield/liquid-boards/README.md

 ![Blog comments](README/assets/features/blog_comments.png)

 - Blog comments are displayed below the blog post.
-- A success message is displayed to the user when they have successfully submited a comment.
+- A success message is displayed to the user when they have successfully submitted a comment.

 ### Blog Comment form